reyesc86/hangs-free/README.md

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/your-feature-name`
 3. Make your changes following our [code standards](CONTRIBUTING.md#code-standards)
+4. Use conventional commits: `git commit -m "feat: add your feature"`
-4. Run tests: `npm test -- --watchAll=false`
+5. Run tests: `npm test -- --watchAll=false`
-5. Submit a pull request
+6. Submit a pull request

 For more details, see [CONTRIBUTING.md](CONTRIBUTING.md).